petersilva/drobo-utils/README.txt

 have the -devel suffix on Redhat derived distributions, instead of the -dev favoured by debian derived ones.

+here is an exmple from fedora 7 (courtesy of help4death on the google group):
+% yum install PyQt4
+% yum install python-devel
+% yum install libsgutils.so.1
+% yum install sg3_utils-devel

 INSTALL:
 Assuming you have all of the above parts, you should be able to just do: